agungprsty/Fastapi-Template-Project/README.md

 - **`routes/`**: API route definitions and controller logic.
 - **`utils/`**: Utility functions such as document loaders, parsers, etc.

+### log/
+- Contains integration logs for the application.

 ### tests/
 - Contains unit and integration tests for the application.